 His Final Stage

-Happily, he is no longer beyond being recognized, and I like the irony that dubious quotations are now credited to Oscar Wilde more often than they are to the traditional attribution: Anonymous.
+Happily, Oscar Wilde is well beyond being recognized, and I am taken by the irony that dubious quotations are now credited to Oscar Wilde more often than they are to their traditional attribution: Anonymous.

 Top Illustration: From The Complete Writings of Oscar Wilde [Vol I]: The Duchess of Padua – The Ideal Husband (sic), The Nottingham Society, New York, Philadelphia, and Chicago.
 1907.
 (Uncredited).
 Restoration by Adam Cuerden (Deviant-art)